inagasai/inagasai/README.md

 ### **AI & NLP Innovations**
 - **vAI - [vCom Solutions](https://www.vcomsolutions.com)** – Architected an **AI chatbot** using **GPT-4o, Pinecone, and LangChain** for **query-based knowledge retrieval and chatbot interactions**.
-- **vManager AI Assistant** – Built a **vendor management chatbot** with SQL-based procedural execution for dynamic responses to enterprise queries.

 These experiences have provided me with extensive exposure to **enterprise application development, AI-driven automation, API integrations, and scalable cloud solutions**.